 After having put in so much effort into the form and function of your app, it is imperative that this vision is properly realized by your development team.
 It always amazes me how often this step in the mobile app development process goes poorly.
 Perhaps this is due to many organizations and agencies only providing design or development services or the sometimes combative relationship between designers and developers.
 Whatever the reason, I highly recommend finding a team that can provide both design and development services and can properly handle this step in the process.

 Part of what helps ensure a smooth transition and exact implementation is the proper use of the available tools.
 We like using an application called Zeplin, which helps developers quickly grab style guides for the design.
 But, this is not foolproof.
 Zeppelin is a great tool, but sometimes its guides are not exact or not the best implementation (it can use explicit dimensions, rather than dynamic ones for example).
 In those situations, it is immensely beneficial if your developers can also use design applications (such as Sketch or Photoshop).
 The important thing here is that your team does not simply best guess at dimensions, hex values (colors), and positioning.
 Your design team put in tremendous effort to ensure things were properly aligned and positioned.
 Your development team’s goal should always be a pixel-perfect implementation.

 High-level Technical Design (Tech Stack)

-There are numerous approaches, technologies, and programing languages that can be used to build a mobile app.
-Each with its own strengths and shortcomings.
+There are numerous approaches, technologies, and programming languages that can be used to build a mobile app, each with its own strengths and shortcomings.
 Some might be cheaper to use, but are less performant, whereas others might take longer to implement and be overkill.
 The worst possibility is building on a dying or unreliable technology stack.
 If you make this mistake, you might have to rebuild your app or pay a premium for developers moving forward.
 That is why having a trusted development partner that is seasoned in making these decisions is vital in this process.

 Front-end (the mobile app)